 5 recommended government initiatives to help businesses during coronavirus

-At this stressful and ever-changing time, it can be difficult for directors to step back and think about the options at hand for their business.
+At this stressful and ever-changing time, it can be difficult for business owners to step back and think about the options at hand for their business.

-John Mayer, owner of TaxAssist Accountants in Weston-Super-Mare is helping to ease the burden by providing information about the business grants and schemes he recommends.
+John Mayer, owner of TaxAssist Accountants in Weston-Super-Mare is helping to ease the burden by providing information about the business grants and schemes he recommends taking advantage of.

 1. Retail business rate relief